mikedizzle/starfoster-new/content/en/blog/bewitching-fairy-tales.md

 [Search results for "bewitching fairy tales celeste baxendell" (showing 1-10 of 10 books) (goodreads.com)](https://www.goodreads.com/search?utf8=%E2%9C%93&q=bewitching+fairy+tales+celeste+baxendell&search_type=books)(link to book)

-Note Of Chivalry and Revenge is a prequel set in the same world and Shoes of Red is a novella that should be read before Songs of Stone.
-Thorns of Gold is supposed to be the last book in the series and comes out May 24 2023.
+Note Of Chivalry and Revenge is a prequel set in the same world and Shoes of Red is a novella that takes place before all of the books but should be read before Songs of Stone.